httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Specifying Client Behaviours {#clients}

-HTTP does not mandate some behaviours that have nevertheless become very common; if these are not explicitly specified by applications using HTTP, there may be confusion and interoperability problems.
+Some behaviours (e.g., automatic redirect handling) and extensions (e.g., Cookies) are not required by HTTP, but nevertheless have become very common, possibly because they are supported by Web browsers.
+If their use is not explicitly specified by applications using HTTP, there may be confusion and interoperability problems.
 This section recommends default handling for these mechanisms.

 * Redirect handling - Applications need to specify how redirects are expected to be handled; see {{redirects}}.
 * Cookies - Applications using HTTP MUST explicitly reference the Cookie specification {{?I-D.ietf-httpbis-rfc6265bis}} if they are required.